 Meal planning for beginners: A complete guide

-With conveniences like online grocery shopping and takeout on every corner, you no longer need to figure out your next meal too long before you’ll eat it.
-But planning your menu a week—or even a month—in advance can save you time and money, and help you eat more healthfully too.
+With conveniences like online grocery shopping and takeaway delivery services, you no longer need to figure out your next meal too long before you’ll eat it.
+But planning your menu a week in advance can save you time and money, and help you eat more healthfully too.

 Don’t worry: Meal planning doesn’t have to involve elaborate recipes or even cooking every dinner.
-“It can be as simple or as detailed as you want, and you can change it as needed,” says Jessica Cording, R.D., a New York City-based nutritionist and health coach.
+“It can be as simple or as detailed as you want, and you can change it as needed,” says registered dietitian, Jessica Cording.
 Read on for everything you need to know to set up and use a meal plan.